Engineering numbers matter

 Every engineering tool and process produces and consumes numbers in its own way.
 Numbers are reported in spreadsheets, quoted in documents and kept in ad-hoc databases.
 Truenumbers is the first technology focused specifically on care and feeding of engineering numbers and data, letting them flow through the engineering process as they always did, but in a consistent, secure and manageable way.
-Without the cost and overhead PLM systems.
 It effortlessly centralizes information and makes everything about data easier for the engineer from day one.
 It's better for the department too because when numbers are well managed, engineering is well managed.

 · Consistency and validity